-Our Code of Business Conduct and Ethics was amended in January 2020.
-The amended Code of Business Conduct and Ethics and a summary of those amendments can be accessed under the "Investor Relations" and "Corporate Governance" links on our website at www.lgihomes.com.
+The Code of Business Conduct and Ethics can be accessed under the "Investor Relations" and "Corporate Governance" links on our website at www.lgihomes.com.
 We intend to satisfy any disclosure requirements pursuant to Item 5.05 of Form 8-K and NASDAQ rules regarding any amendment to, or waiver from, certain provisions of our Code of Business Conduct and Ethics by posting such information on our website.